-Cardiovascular exercise can help improve chest expansion, decrease fatigue and improve sleep.
 Swimming is a great choice - you can wear a snorkel if it helps.
-Vary your swimming strokes as much as possible, but we would recommend avoiding breast stroke, which puts excessive strain on the neck and lower back.
+Vary your swimming strokes as much as possible, but we recommend avoiding breast stroke, which puts excessive strain on the neck and lower back.
 Also, the leg kick can inflame the hips and pelvis.
-It's best to avoid contact sports and be careful with high impact sports, like running, as they may worsen your symptoms.
+Although not accessible for everyone, swimming can be a great choice.
+It's best to avoid contact sports and be careful with high impact sports such as running, as they may worsen your symptoms.

 You are more likely to keep up with a physical activity if you choose something you enjoy.
-Whatever the activity, wearing running shoes with an impact absorbing insole will help lessen the jarring on your joints.
+Whatever the activity, wearing running shoes with an impact absorbing insole will help lessen the stress on your joints.